 The fund aims to grow your savings with more focus on capital growth over the long term.
 Invested in mainly growth assets.

-Growth in Past Year: 8.45% net charges and tax
+Past year return: 8.32% net charges and tax

 Invests mainly in growth assets (equities, listed property and listed infrastructure), with some exposure to income assets (cash and cash equivalents and fixed interest).
 The fund aims to achieve a positive yearly return (after the fund charge and before tax) that over the long term is 4% over inflation (allowing for a negative return 4.7 years in every 20).